NCBI-Hackathons/GeneHummus/my-vignette.md

 We have already summarized the data and the protein XP accessions for each species are contained in the object list `my_legumes`.
-The XPs are sorted in the following order :
+The XPs are sorted in the following order:

 -   chickpea
 -   medicago